 As most nutritional therapists are self-employed, jobs aren't generally advertised.
 It's down to you to publicise your services and to attract new clients through talks and presentations, your website, social media and by word of mouth.

-If you've completed an accredited nutritional therapy course, you can register with the Complementary and Natural Healthcare Council (CNHC) and appear in their searchable database of complementary therapists.
+If you've completed an accredited nutritional therapy course, you can register with the Complementary and Natural Healthcare Council (CNHC) or the General Naturopathic Council (GNC) and appear in their searchable database of complementary therapists.

-Details of advertised jobs are provided by professional bodies, such as BANT, to their members.
+Details of advertised jobs are provided by professional bodies such as BANT, the ANP and NNA to their members.
 They allow members to list practice details on their website.

 Some of the accredited training providers offer postgraduate courses in nutritional therapy.
 There may also be opportunities to get involved in research.

 Registering with the CNHC or GNC is important for career development and demonstrates to the general public and other healthcare providers that you meet the national standards of practice in nutritional therapy and that you're willing to be held to account against those standards.